 Looking back to when I had my gastric bypass surgery in 2003, I don’t believe that my bariatric surgeon really discussed the gastric bypass pouch rules or stressed their importance with me.
 I recall him saying, “I do the surgery.
 The rest is up to you.”
 So, I am very glad that I came across the “Pouch Rules for Dummies” published free online.

 The “Dummies” version of the pouch rules was adapted from an original article written by Dr. Edward E. Mason, the “father of obesity surgery.”
-It is well-worth your time to read and follow these rules.
-They should be an intricate part of your bariatric lifestyle so as to achieve permanent weight loss.
+I suggest that it is well-worth your time to read and follow these rules.
+The gastric bypass pouch rules are an intricate part of my bariatric lifestyle and my foundation for achieving permanent weight loss.

 Gastric Bypass Pouch Failure